lifanchen-simm/germinal/README.md

 framework_contact_offset: 1
 ```

-`iglm_scale` is a key parameter that controls the influence of IgLM during different stages of the design process. `iglm_scale` is defined as a list of four scalar values: `[v_1,v_2,v_3,v_4]`.
-During the logits phase, iglm_scale increases linearly between v_1 and v_2.
-During the softmax phase, iglm_scale takes the value of v_3, and during the semi-greedy stage iglm_scale takes the value of v_4.
+`ablm_scale` is a key parameter that controls the influence of IgLM during different stages of the design process. `ablm_scale` is defined as a list of four scalar values: `[v_1,v_2,v_3,v_4]`.
+During the logits phase, ablm_scale increases linearly between v_1 and v_2.
+During the softmax phase, ablm_scale takes the value of v_3, and during the semi-greedy stage ablm_scale takes the value of v_4.

 Filters are also easily changeable in the filters configurations.
 To add or remove filters from the initial and final filtering rounds, simply create a new filter with the same name as the intended metric and specify the threshold value and the operator (<, >, =, etc).